 Ford's Theater, the place where Lincoln was shot.
-It's also the location of the annual Christmas Carol production during the holiday season.
+It's also the location of an annual production of A Christmas Carol during the holiday season and other shows (typically of historical value) throughout the year.

 The people at the Ford's Theater were so friendly and full of information.
 We first went downstairs and looked at the many items and read so much about our History.
 It was an amazing place to visit.
 Then we were escorted up into the Theater to hear the story about President Lincolns visit there.
 A great place to visit.